wbamberg/idl-reference/docs/mozIStorageVacuumParticipant.md

 Notifies when a vacuum operation begins.
 Listeners should avoid using the
 database till onEndVacuum is received.

-@return true to proceed with the vacuum, false if the participant wants to
-        opt-out for now, it will be retried later.
-Useful when participant
-        is running some other heavy operation that can't be interrupted.

 @note When a vacuum operation starts or ends it will also dispatch a global
       "heavy-io-task" notification through the observer service with the